 I still have to run this by Sporty, but if we ever get that tiny house (fingers crossed) and we decide to park it in one place for longer than five minutes, I’d love to have a small conservatory added on to it.

 If you think that sounds silly you’ll change your mind after seeing this tiny house on Freshouz.
-It’s so adorable you almost expect a dwarf to open the door and invite you in for a cup of mushroom tea.
+It’s so adorable you almost expect one of Snow White’s seven dwarves to open the door and invite you in for a cup of mushroom tea.

 2. Sliding Sash Windows Offer Style and Warmth

 You might be surprised to hear this, but South African winters can be chilly.
-The building fraternity have yet to receive the memo however, because central heating still hasn’t made an appearance here.
+The building fraternity has yet to receive the memo though, because central heating still hasn’t made an appearance here.

 Instead, we spend our winters huddled around a gas heater, toasting marshmallows in an attempt to distract ourselves from our icy misery.